open-constructs/cdk-serverless/README.md

 1. Add 'cdk-serverless' as a dependency to your project
 2. Run `npx projen` to install it

-Now you can use the project type `ServerlessProject` for your repo.
+Now you can use the project type `ServerlessProject` for your app.

 ### Adding projen constructs